 Why Are Boot Camps For Teens Ineffective?

-Delinquent behavior in teens is always rooted in something deeper–there is no such thing as surface-level undesirable actions.
-A boot camp for teens focuses too much on discipline and punishment without finding the source of the issues and using rehabilitative methods that are centered around positive reinforcement and proven therapy practices.
+Because delinquent behavior in teens is always rooted in something more profound.
+There is no such thing as a quick fix, especially if the focus of a program is on changing surface-level undesirable actions.
+A boot camp for teens focuses too much on discipline and punishment.
+These organizations do not address the source of the teens’ issues or attempt to use rehabilitative methods.

-Boot camps and scared straight programs for teens are very similar conceptually: instill fear and use excessive discipline to counteract the behavior of troubled teens and scare them into better behavior.
-They use a type of exposure therapy where troubled teens are forced to confront “their future” by touring prisons and interacting with aggressive inmates, but this form of therapy can be traumatizing and counterproductive.
-Scaring troubled teens into better behavior can still lead to high recidivism rates.
+Boot camps and scared straight programs have the same basic concept: instill fear and use excessive discipline to counteract bad behavior.
+They use a type of exposure therapy where troubled teens are forced to confront “their future” by touring prisons and interacting with aggressive inmates.
+Still, this form of therapy can be traumatizing and counterproductive.

 Wilderness Therapy Is A More Effective Treatment Option

-Fear and discipline are not at the core of wilderness camp–in fact, instilling fear and using negative tactics are typically forbidden.
-Teens actually build character by bonding with other teens and counselors.
-The goal is to build positive change that will build confidence, identify core issues, and rehabilitate troubled teens to reduce recidivism and further acts that are based on negativity.
+Fear and discipline are not at the core of wilderness camp.
+Instilling fear and using negative tactics are typically forbidden.
+Teens build character by bonding with other teens and counselors.
+The goal is to build the positive change that will build confidence, identify core issues, and rehabilitate troubled teens to reduce recidivism.

-Yes.
 Families are encouraged to be a part of wilderness camp rehabilitative processes from beginning to end.
+While teens learn new skills and coping strategies in the wilderness, families learn parenting and coping skills at home.
+This combined education will be critical once the family is reunited.
 It is crucial to keep the teen’s support system intact and eliminate any feelings of isolation or abandonment.